Unless, of course, you have replaced it.

 It does – and, by pure luck, the new rectangle turns out to be perfect!

 Color.
-Colors the tiles instantly.
+Colors the tiles as fast as possible, which usually means instantly.
 The button can be used only when the option Color rectangles automatically is unchecked and the rectangle canvas shows a rectangle with uncolored tiles.

 Animate.
 Colors the tiles step-by-step.
 The button can be used only when the option Color rectangles automatically is unchecked and the rectangle canvas shows a rectangle with uncolored tiles.